mvcds/my-library/summaries/discourse-on-the-method/7 - Our senses are not completelly reliable..md

-Due to dreams tricking our senses to think we're awake, we know our senses are not completelly reliable.
+Due to dreams tricking our senses to think we're awake, we know our senses are not completely reliable.

 ---